mendix/docs/content/en/docs/refguide/modeling/integration/data-importer/_index.md

 ### 1.5  Dependencies

-This connector has no dependencies, but it needs [run-time module](https://marketplace.mendix.com/link/component/219833) to be able to import data from input Excel files.
+This connector has no dependencies, but it needs [Mendix Runtime](https://marketplace.mendix.com/link/component/219833) to import data from input Excel files.
 Download this component from Marketplace and [add it into your app](/appstore/general/app-store-content/#install).

 ## 2 Design-time flow